Trogir town of a happy moment

 A town of a happy moment

-The boy is Kairos, a relief of a Greek god of a happy, becoming moment, found in the 20th century in the attic of a private house.
+The boy is Kairos, a relief of a Greek god of a happy, becoming moment, opportunity, luck, and “seizing the day,” who was found in the 20th century in the attic of a private house.

 The answer might be found in the Benedictine convent of St Nicholas where Kairos has, been kept for years.